-- Datto Access Points
+- Open Mesh Access Points

-When the port is set for wired client access, it will treat the client as if it was connected to one of the configured SSIDs.
-The SSID used is set under "Configure -> Advanced -> Bridge wired clients".
+When you set the port for wired client access, it will treat the client as if it is connected to one of the configured SSIDs.
+You can set the SSID under Configure → Advanced → Bridge wired clients.

-If you would like the client device to be bridged directly onto the local network, ensure "Bridge wired clients" and "Bridge SSID" are set to the same SSID.
+If you want the client device bridged directly onto the local network, set Bridge wired clients and Bridge SSID to the same SSID.

 Static IP Addresses